ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 [33](#_footnoteref_33).
 The name of this temporary variable is fully arbitrary and does not indicate a special meaning.
 We could have used el as abbreviation for element, t or temp to indicate that it is only a temporary variable.
-We use the name \"node\" here because that is a common term for the elements in linked lists, trees or similar dynamically created data structures.
-We could have used the single letter n instead of \"node\", but n is already used for the actual friend's name entered by the user.
+We use the name "node" here because that is a common term for the elements in linked lists, trees or similar dynamically created data structures.
+We could have used the single letter n instead of "node", but n is already used for the actual friend's name entered by the user.